 There are no follow-on actions in Japan.
 However, under the Act on Special Measures Concerning Civil Court Proceedings for the Collective Redress for Property Damage Incurred by Consumers, the "Court Proceedings for Redress for Damage" system has been established in order to address lawsuits.
-Under the proceedings, in order to collectively recover the damage suffered by a considerable number of consumers, a Specified Qualified Consumer Organization (a Qualified Consumer Organization that meets additional requirements) seeks declaratory judgment on common obligations to consumers at the first stage, and, if a judgment upholds the obligation of a business to pay money, at the second stage, the amount of the claim is determined through Simple Determination Proceedings in which the consumer participates, and the amount of the claim is finally determined.
+Under the proceedings, in order to collectively recover the damage suffered by a considerable number of consumers, a Specified Qualified Consumer Organization seeks declaratory judgment on common obligations to consumers at the first stage, and, if a judgment upholds the obligation of a business to pay money, at the second stage, the amount of the claim is determined through Simple Determination Proceedings in which the consumer participates, and the amount of the claim is finally determined.
 The amount is then paid to the consumers through the Specified Qualified Consumer Organization.